- Essential Guide to Applying for an Iranian Visa

 It is possible to extend your visa in Iran by its original duration at least once.
 I never extended the visa so I'd recommend you to check these links out for more information.

-How was your experience applying an Iranian visa?
+How was your experience applying for an Iranian visa?
 Let me know in the comment box below!